MateoFontanel/Caupanharm/README.md

-Branch specifically used for frontend development
+Branch used for frontend development (ts version)